 Buddhism is practical religion devoted to conditioning the mind through a normal daily life in such a way as to lead to peace, tranquility, happiness, wisdom and perfect freedom.
 As a plan of living which derives the highest benefit from life, it is sometimes referred to as “Humanistic Buddhism.”

 (Excerpts from Buddhist Sutras, teachings of Great Masters and the Wise)

-“Do not go by revelation or tradition, do not go by rumour, or the sacred scriptures, do not go by hearsay or mere logic, do not go by bias towards a notion or by another person’s seeming ability and do not go by the idea “He is our teacher”.
+“Do not go by revelation or tradition, do not go by rumor, or the sacred scriptures, do not go by hearsay or mere logic, do not go by a bias towards a notion or by another person’s seeming ability and do not go by the idea “He is our teacher”.